Hollywood knows something B2B storytellers don’t.

 - What is the unique gift that comes from operating in your brand?
 The gift isn’t just a physical item; it’s more of a metaphysical relationship that the customers have with your brand because it levels them up in some way.

 - Finally, you want to explore the personality of the brand.
 Park relies on the 12 basic archetypes created by Swiss psychologist Carl Jung.
-They are the same archetypes that play through our mind whenever we meet someone we don’t know and try to figure out where they fall within the prism.
+They are the same archetypes that play through our minds whenever we meet someone we don’t know and try to figure out where they fall within the prism.
 Often brands have a primary archetype and one or two sub-archetypes, everything from “regular guy/gal,” to “hero,” to “ruler,” to “jester.”

 When you do a little archetype study, you’ll see how it brings a human element to somewhat of an inhuman object that most brands are.
 At this point, you’re starting to shape the brand: imagery, looks, feels, colors you’re going to use to express your brand story through this archetypal personality.